robertvanmolken/oraclejet-truffle-box/README.md

 * __Where do I find more information about Oracle JET?__

-    Check out the [documentation](https://docs.oracle.com/en/middleware/jet/6/develop/index.html) or their repository ([`oraclejet`](https://github.com/oracle/oraclejet)).
+    Check out the [documentation](https://docs.oracle.com/en/middleware/jet/6/develop/index.html) or their [`oraclejet`](https://github.com/oracle/oraclejet) repository.

 * __How do I use this with Ganache?__

-    The config you need is already in place in truffle.js!
-Just run your truffle commands as usual, but add --network ganache to your options.
-For more info, check out our documentation on adding network configurations.
-Depending on the port you're using and whether or not you're using MetaMask, you may also need to update lines 106 and 112 of app/scripts/index.js.
+    The config you need is already in place in `truffle.js`!
+Just run your `truffle` commands as usual, but add `--network ganache` to your options.
+[For more info, check out our documentation on adding network configurations](http://truffleframework.com/docs/advanced/configuration#networks).
+Depending on the port you're using and whether or not you're using MetaMask, you may also need to update lines 106 and 112 of `app/scripts/index.js`.

 * __Why is there both a truffle.js file and a truffle-config.js file?__